 The direct path non-dual teacher Adyashanti says that this process is like waking up in a set of Russian dolls.

-First, we wake in the smallest of the Russian dolls—then we wake up from this confined identity.
+First, we wake up in the smallest of the Russian dolls—then we wake up from this confined identity.
 After a while discover another Russian doll which we wake up from.
 Each waking gives us more space more freedom from the limitations of the previous identity —until we are free from all identities.

 There is usually a steady progression of realizing what we are not.
-Realizing we are not ultimately a physical limited body.
+Realizing we are not ultimately a physically limited body.
 Realizing we are not our thoughts.
 Realizing we are not our personalities, feelings, likes and dislikes.

-The process of this negation is also called subject-object discernment.
+The process of this negation is also called Subject Object discernment.
 It can be a valuable and important step.